oo-loop/docs/README.md

 npm run dev
 ```

-**Note:** The doc is suffering from a [deeplinks bug](https://github.com/sveltejs/sapper/pull/1139).
+**Note:** The doc is facing a [deeplinks bug](https://github.com/sveltejs/sapper/pull/1139) from Sapper.
 The fix had been temporary added manually.
+Be aware when pulling new version of Sapper that the fix might be gone.

+## Production
+Run `npm run export` to generate the static site.